Post on slurs and ties:

 In general, I don’t like to nitpick terminology.
 For the most part, we make up the terms, so we can decide what they are and what they mean.

-That said… I make an exception for the term “Concert Score”, which is one of the most misleading terms in music.
+That said… I make an exception for terms that confuse people and lead to mistakes.
+With that in mind… One of the most misleading terms in music is “Concert Score”.
 In this blog, I’d simply like to propose that we forget that term and use “Score in C” instead.

 A while back, I worked on the music for a fun tale about a farmer, his boy, and an apple thief.
 It’s now on iTunes as a multimedia eBook (in English or German) with narration, music and animations.
 It plays on iPhones and iPads.